 Sometimes when wisdom teeth start sprouting out, it can create a flap of gum tissue that resides next to the tooth.
 This gum tissue can trap small particles of food and bacteria.
 Tissue around the teeth can become hard and inflamed, making it hard to clean.
 This is called pericoronitis, it can also occur around wisdom teeth that are still underneath your gums.

 What Is Involved in the Extraction Procedure?

-The wisdom tooth exrtraction procedure is performed by a dentist or oral surgeon.
+The wisdom tooth extraction procedure is performed by a dentist or oral surgeon.
 Patients usually have a local or general anesthetic.
 A general anesthetic will require someone to help you after the surgery.
 There are many sedation options for Wisdom Teeth Extractions.

 Depending on how many teeth will be removed and the severity of the case, the procedure can take from one up to several hours.

-If you are having the surgery, you might have to avoid blood thinners such as aspirin prior to the surgery.
+If you are having surgery, you might have to avoid blood thinners such as aspirin prior to the surgery.
 There will also be aftercare with prescription medication for the pain.

 Do Wisdom Teeth Need to be Removed?

 Some people live with their wisdom teeth for their entire lives.
 It is not recommended to remove any teeth because there is the chance of the teeth shifting.
 If they are not causing you any problems, you should not worry about having them removed.
 If they have to be removed, you might have to have them removed two at a time (all of the top teeth or all of the bottom teeth), or you might have to get all of them removed at the same time.
 This option is what is recommended to keep you from having to make a second appointment.